The Unanswered Prayer: Did God forget about me?

 Genesis 18:12

-After so many years of waiting, Sarah laughed because of unbelief.
-She didn’t think a 90-year-old woman was capable of having a child.
-Although it’s hard to believe in something you don’t see, we can learn from Sarah’s story that even when we feel defeated, God will show up.
+After years of waiting, Sarah laughed in disbelief.
+She couldn’t imagine a 90-year-old woman having a child.
+It’s hard to believe in what we can’t see, but Sarah’s story teaches us that even when we feel defeated, God will still show up.

-How will we respond after years pass, and we don’t see God’s promise?
-Will we respond like Sarah, or will we choose to keep believing God?
+How will we respond when years pass without seeing God’s promise fulfilled?
+Will we react like Sarah, or will we choose to keep believing in God?

 God can do the impossible